Gavin T. Murphy keeps a blog on ilovebipolar.com and he looks to Ignatian Spirituality for strength and inspiration.

 I imagine the women – Mary Magdalen, Mary the mother of James, and Salome – rushing to the tomb of Jesus.
 They hold each other’s hands so that they keep together.
 They are shocked to see the stone of the tomb rolled back, and they enter with hesitation.
 Shocked again by the absence of the body of Jesus, they search the small space in case they are missing something.
 I can imagine them touching the stone where Jesus’ body lay, feeling the sandy texture of the other parts of the tomb, and so on.
 Then, they are almost blinded by the light of a beautiful angel, and again they hold each other’s hands for support and comfort.

 They are amazed to hear the news that Jesus has risen, but they are also fearful after the angel disappears.
-The women depart from the cave and say they must tell the others of the glorious news.
+The women depart from the tomb and say they must tell the others of the glorious news.
 But, Mary Magdalen decides to stay near the tomb to pray.
 She needs a moment of silence, and says she will catch up with the other women later.
 She sits down near the hilly landscape and deeply ponders things in her heart.
-Jesus appears: he comes close and comforts her.
+Jesus appears: he comes close and gives her his peace.
 He calls her name, “Mary, Mary, Mary”.
 She feels an inner joy that is so real, like a mild electric boost through her body.
 Her heart begins to beat like a drum and strum like a guitar.

 Jesus speaks to Mary about the divinity of his heart which is filled with beauty, intelligence and love.
 Yes, he is divine in other ways too through his resurrection but he reminds Mary that it is his heart that really matters.
 He lets her know that whenever she wants to connect with him all that is needed is to pause and listen to her heart, because his heart can be found in her heart.